 Your baby is in the midst of a nap transition or developmental leap.

 Take comfort – this one has nothing to do with you!
 And this may very well be why some of you who know you are doing everything “right” are still struggling with naps.
 One common sign that a nap transition is approaching is that your baby will start to skip a nap off and on (usually the last nap of the day).
-And when your baby does take that nap, it may be more of a catnap than a long, restful nap.
+And when he does take that nap, it may be more of a catnap than a long, restful nap.
 Similarly, your baby may be in the midst of a sleep regression (like the 4 month sleep regression, or the 8/9/10 month regression), and that may be the cause of the nap issues.

 -